Liam-Deacon/phaseshifts/docs/scripts.rst

                           installed, the input will be validated.
     -s <slab_file>, --slab <slab_file>
-                          path to MTZ slab or CLEED *.inp input file (required unless --input is used) -g, --generate-only
+                          path to MTZ slab or CLEED *.inp input file (required unless --input is used) --backend <backend>
+                          Phase shift backend to use (e.g. 'vht' or 'eeasisss').
+    -g, --generate-only
                           Exit after generating phaseshifts; do not launch subprocess using PHASESHIFTS_LEED environment